Priory Woods School & Art College Local Offer Identification of need

 - Residential holidays are organised to different centres so that all pupils, including those with PMLD and complex needs, have an opportunity to take part.

-- Visits to local theatres, art galleries, historic sites etc. are used to enhance and enrich the curriculum.
+- Visits to local theatres, art galleries, historic sites, leisure facilities and shops etc. are used to enhance and enrich the curriculum.
 Visiting artists and theatre companies allow all students, including our least able pupils, access to cultural experiences.

 - Most children and young people enter school in September, at reception age, from the Cleveland Child Development and Assessment Unit and in Y7 from a primary or special school.